nusco/narjillos/backlog.md

 ###Physicist

-* Viscosity for very fast speeds (makes the current watchdog unnecessary) °
+* Viscosity to limit maximum speed (makes the current watchdog unnecessary) °
 * Rewrite collision detection to be independent of max speed

 ###Speed Demon